The Existence of Superluminal Particles is Consistent with Relativistic Dynamics: The idea of constructing a model for FTL particles

-Constructing the worldview of one observer is easy.
+Constructing the worldview of one observer having FTL particles is easy.
 The nontrivial part of our construction is to construct a worldview of observers moving with respect to this observer and associating relativistic masses to all the possible particles in the moving frame such that all the axioms of \ax{SRDyn} are satisfied.
 By Theorem~\ref{thm-poi}, the worldviews are transformed by Poincar\'e transformations.
 The relativistic masses of slower than light particles also have to be transformed in accordance with the corresponding Poincar\'e transformation.
 So the question whether our construction can or cannot be finished depends on whether we can associate appropriate relativistic masses to FTL particles.

-We concentrate on defining the four-momenta of inertial particles, since relativistic masses are definable by using four-momenta.
-The four-momenta of the inertial particles according to the distinguished observer are already given.
-To define the four-momenta according to the other observers let us choose a Poincar\'e transformation corresponding to the new observer, see Fig.\ref{bev}.
-Now we turn to define the four-momenta of inertial particles according to this new observer.
-For the idea of the definition let us consider the following situation.
+Since mass and four-momentum determine each other it is enough to concentrate to the transformation of four-momenta.
+To understand why and how four-momenta have to transform differently for FTL particles let us consider the following situation.

 Let $a$, $b$ and $c$ be inertial particles and let their four-momenta be vectors $A$, $B$ and $C$ according to the distinguished observer as in the left-hand side of Fig.\ref{bev}.
 Let us note that $A+B=C$, particle $c$ is obtained by ``fusion'' of particles $a$ and $b$, and particle $a$ is FTL.
 Then particles $a$, $b$ and $c$ form a possible collision according to the distinguished observer.
-In the worldview of the new observer particles $a$ and $c$ are obtained by ``decay'' of particle $b$, see the middle of Fig.\ref{bev}.
-One of the main axioms of special relativistic dynamics \ax{SRDyn} is that possible collisions do not depend on the observers, i.e., relativistic mass and linear momentum have to be conserved according to all observers.
-Thus the four-momenta $A^{\text{new}}$, $B^{\text{new}}$ and $C^{\text{new}}$ of particles $a$, $b$ and $c$ according to the new observer have to be such that
+In the worldview of a new observer, particles $a$ and $c$ are obtained by ``decay'' of particle $b$, see the middle of Fig.\ref{bev}.
+One of the main axioms of special relativistic dynamics \ax{SRDyn} is that possible collisions do not depend on the observer, i.e., relativistic mass and linear momentum have to be conserved according to all observers.
+Thus the four-momenta $A^\new$, $B^\new$ and $C^\new$ of particles $a$, $b$ and $c$ according to the new observer have to be such that